codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Creating-tables-ab95.md

 |||
 ---

-Let's expose the `catalog` table column names and dataypes in the next section.
+It is possible to write the same code that we pasted in the `guitars-catalog.sql` directly into the terminal.

+Go to the next section to learn this.